-Running the game in high graphics settings at 1080p will already require a more modern and powerful graphics card of the type Radeon RX 480 at Red Camp or GeForce GTX 1060 in the Green Camp - while running the game at maximum graphical settings at 1080p resolution (and at a steady refresh rate of 60 frames per second, we assume) will require you to supply a Ryzen 7 1700 Cores and video card of type Radeon RX 5700 XT or GeForce GTX 1080.
-You will also need the system Windows 10 only and dynamic memory of 16GB and above to get the best visual quality that Breakpoint has to offer.
+Playing the game in high graphics settings at 1080p resolution will already require a more modern and powerful graphics card of the type Radeon RX 480 in the red camp or GeForce GTX 1060 in the green camp - while running the game in maximum graphics settings at 1080p resolution (and at a steady refresh rate of 60 frames per second, we guess) will require you to provide an octa-core Ryzen 7 1700X processor or quad-core Core i7-6700K processor Cores and video card type Radeon RX 5700 XT or GeForce GTX 1080.
+You will also need a system Windows Only 10 and dynamic memory with a capacity of 16GB or more to get the best visual quality that Breakpoint has to offer.

 Breakpoint shares quite a few elements with Wildlands, but nonetheless it seems to require significantly more powerful hardware in order to look and act on the best side.
 Maybe this is just aggravation on the part of Ubisoft?
 We will know very soon

 Running the game in 4K resolution and top graphics settings will already be a real project, which will require an up-to-date Ryzen 7 2700X processor or Core i7-7700K processor and especially a very expensive video card of the type Radeon Vega VII or GeForce RTX 2080.
 We believe that this game can look very good even in medium or high settings, but if you belong to the school of players who just have to see all the gauges standing on 'Ultra' mode to enjoy - you should make the cash.

 The developers are very proud of the adjustments made in the fresh game for the PCs - and even bothered to illustrate this to the world in a dedicated short video